 There are several possible causes, such as:

-How to Fix Nitrogen Deficiency in Strawberry Plants
+How to Fix Nitrogen Deficiency in Strawberry Plants: A Complete Expert Guide

-The best way to fix nitrogen deficiency in your berry plants is to apply a balanced fertilizer that contains adequate amounts of nitrogen, phosphorus, and potassium.
+To fix nitrogen deficiency in berry plants, use a balanced fertilizer with enough nitrogen, phosphorus, and potassium.
 You should use the fertilizer according to the soil test results and the recommendations of your local extension service.
 Generally, strawberries need about 1 pound of nitrogen per 100 square feet per year¹.
 However, this amount may vary depending on the soil type, climate, variety, and growth stage.

 The fertilizer should be applied in split doses throughout the growing season.
 The first application should be done before planting or at planting time².
 The second application should be made after flowering or when the first fruits start to form².
 The third application should be made after harvest or before dormancy².

-The fertilizer should be applied evenly around the plants, avoiding direct contact with the foliage or roots.
+You should apply the fertilizer evenly around the plants, while avoiding direct contact with the foliage or roots.
 The fertilizer should also be watered well after application.

 Another way to fix nitrogen deficiency in strawberry plants is to use organic nitrogen sources, such as compost, manure, blood meal, fish meal, or alfalfa meal³.
 These sources can provide slow-release nitrogen to improve soil structure and fertility.
 However, they should also be used cautiously, as they may contain pathogens, weeds, salts, or heavy metals that can harm plants or humans.
 They should also be applied well before planting or harvesting to allow enough time for decomposition and mineralization.